 Every homeowner dreams of spending his money on himself and his family.
 Spending on heating, air conditioning, light, and water is a dire necessity.
 The less we spend on keeping the house, the more money we have left on other pleasant things.
-That's why we want to have a house that has low maintenance costs.
+That's why we want to have a place that has low maintenance costs.

 A large arched window in a monolithic house.